paypal/squbs/docs/flow-retry.md

 ### Overview

-Some stream use cases may require retrying of requests after a failure response.  squbs provides a `RetryBidi` Akka Streams stage to add a retry capability to streams that need to add retries for any failing requests.
+Some stream use cases may require retrying of requests after a failure response.  squbs provides a `Retry` Akka Streams stage to add a retry capability to streams that need to add retries for any failing requests.

 ### Dependency